Our Concept of a Structural Equation Model

 Interfaces

--> number of manifest variablesget_data(::SemObservedMissing)
+-> number of samples (data points)nobserved_vars(::SemObservedMissing)

--> number of non-missing observed variables per patternobs_mean(::SemObservedMissing)
+-> number of observed variablessamples(::SemObservedMissing)

 ->EmMVNModel